 The process of learning to open to my connection with Spirit and others, learning to ground that connection in trust, compassion, and love, learning to hold space for uncertainty and choosing to be courageous enough to step into it has been incredibly healing.

 Shamanic Healing is done when the practitioner, on your behalf, shifts her consciousness to enter non-ordinary reality- a process called a Shamanic Journey.
 After a conversation to pinpoint what we will be working to heal, you will rest on a massage table.
 There may be music, drumming, or rattling.
 Sacred herbs may be burned.
-In the journey I will meet with my spirit guides who will convey a message that you need for your healing or who will guide us to perform one of the following:
+In the journey I will meet with my spirit guides who will convey a message for your healing or who will guide us to perform one of the following:

 Power animal retrieval